pavlelekic/update-if-props-change/README.md

 ### Props

 `props` - Array of variables that you want to watch for changes.
 They can be state variables, props, whatever.
-Whenever any of those variables gets changed, the child components of `<UpdateIfPropsChange/>` will be rerendered.
+Whenever any of those variables change, the child components of `<UpdateIfPropsChange/>` will be rerendered.